jkeifer/ThesisTeX/README.md

  - Appendix 2: Development -- Still requires some final formatting, links, and facts
  - Appendix 3: Testing -- Almost all content is in place, still requires final formatting and links
  - Appendix 4: Future Testing -- Still requires some final formatting and links
+ - Notes: I beleive I am happy with the way this sections is working; it is all automatic.
+May need to reformat numbers.
+ - References: This is also automatic.
+Some very minor formatting changes may need to happen, but overall this is completed.